2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 The index closed 2025 at approximately 6,845, per Raseed Invest Market Analysis, before entering correction territory in Q1 2026, as global equity markets declined led by U.S. large-cap growth stocks, while small-cap, value, and real estate segments provided positive returns amid heightened geopolitical and inflation risks, per Fidelity Institutional Market Drivers Q1 2026 report.

 Crucially, the valuation picture has evolved.
-U.S. equities are now trading at approximately 21 times forward earnings, placing valuations in roughly the 88th percentile versus the past 40 years, per Goldman Sachs Research (May 2026) — elevated, but with Goldman's base case assuming a flat multiple through year-end, meaning further gains must be earned through earnings rather than expansion.
+U.S. equities are now trading at approximately 21 times forward earnings, placing valuations in roughly the 88th percentile versus the past 40 years, per Goldman Sachs Research — elevated, but with Goldman's base case assuming gains must be earned through earnings rather than multiple expansion.

 That concentration dynamic — with AI-related stocks now accounting for roughly 47% of S&P 500 market cap, near an all-time high, up from 27% in early 2023, per The Kobeissi Letter May 2026 analysis — makes broad-market calls particularly treacherous heading into Q3 2026.